LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Using LUDVIG for downstream tasks

-For the open-vocabulary object detection task, multi-resolution CLIP feature maps are constructed as described in Sec.~\ref{sec:method_clip} and uplifted along with DINOv2 features using Eq.~(\ref{eq:uplifting}).
-As described in Sec.~\ref{sec:method_clip}, the 3D CLIP feature maps are then refined using graph diffusion, with a RBF kernel over DINOv2 features defined in Eq.~(\ref{eq:appendix-rbf}).
+For the open-vocabulary object localization task, multi-resolution CLIP feature maps are constructed as described in Sec.~\ref{sec:method_clip} and uplifted along with DINOv2 features using Eq.~(\ref{eq:uplifting}) from the main paper.
 The refined 3D CLIP features are then evaluated on the LERF localization and segmentation tasks as described below.